istresearch/scrapy-cluster/docs/topics/utils/logfactory.rst

     :param message: The message to write to the logs
     :param extra: A dictionary of extra fields to include with the written object if writing in json

 When setting you application log level, you determine what amount of logs it will produce.
-Typically the most verbose logging is done in ``DEBUG``, and increasing the log level decrease the amount of logs generated.
+Typically the most verbose logging is done in ``DEBUG``, and increasing the log level decreases the amount of logs generated.

 +----------------+------------------------------------------+
 | App Log Level  | Output Log levels                        |